What it means to you

 Correction

-You will have the right to ask for changes to inaccurate personal data.
+You have the right to ask for changes to inaccurate personal data.
 This may be your contact details or in the case of reports or assessments it may be making a note on the record.

 Data portability